EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 ### Explanation ###

-This lint allows projects that wish to retain the limit of only using ASCII characters to switch this lint to "forbid" (for example to ease collaboration or for security reasons).
+This lint allows projects that wish to retain the limit of only using ASCII characters to switch this lint to “forbid” (for example to ease collaboration or for security reasons).
 See [RFC 2457](https://github.com/rust-lang/rfcs/blob/master/text/2457-non-ascii-idents.md) for more details.